Zabba Lindner And the Rhythm' Stix (Germany)

 The Temptations of St. Anthony (2004)

-Anton Zinkl is German synthesist born in 1960 who is often refered to as Techno-influenced EM musician.
+Anton Zinkl is German synthesist born in 1960 who is often refered to as techno-influenced EM musician.
 Well, I've heard parts of Dance Music For Insects and it's simply great stuff.
 Very original and interesting music that is highly recommended.
-I cannot see the Techno connection whatsoever.
-I admit that maybe some of his other works (that I haven't heard) are more Techno-ish.
+I cannot see the techno connection whatsoever.
+I admit that maybe some of his other works (that I haven't heard) are more techno-ish.
 In any case, it is quite clear that we are dealing with real talent, not just another amateur or Schulze wannabe.
 Anton Zinkl started experimenting with electronics in the 1970's, using a Farfisa organ and processing devices.
 The 1980's were devoted to playing with a band before he resurfaced a decade later as a solo musician and started releasing his music on CD.

 Zinn, Hartmut (Germany)